Employing Cognitive Psychology in Medical Device Design

 A flat, vertical surface affords taping instructions to:

-It is important that medical product designers not make assumptions about users.
+It is important that medical device designers not make assumptions about users.
 What might be obvious to you as the designer might not be obvious to those using what you’ve designed.
 People will always make mistakes.
 It’s impossible to design a perfectly fail-safe system.
 The approach to take is to anticipate as much as possible the mistakes that people might make and design those mistakes out.
 Just because your device has a loud alarm when it goes into fault mode doesn’t mean that users will necessarily pay attention to it, especially if the alarm occurs on a repeatable basis.
 We habituate to regularly recurring signals.
 In an operating room, personnel can easily become overburdened by alarms on numerous devices, to the point that the alarms are ignored.
 Further, how difficult it is to grab people’s attention depends on how engrossed or involved they are.
 If someone is concentrating on a particular task, they are probably filtering out a lot of information (illustrated by the “gorilla” video, above).
 Performing a failure modes and effects analysis (FMEA) is one way of identifying cognitive errors that users could make.
 Indeed, FMEA or similar procedures are required for medical devices as part of the FDA’s design control regulations.

 We process information best when it’s presented in story form.
 “Let me tell you a story…” is a powerful way to grab people’s attention.
 Because stories normally progress in a linear fashion, they imply that one event leads to another, that there is causation.
 Just as our visual system seeks to detect patterns that allow us to recognize objects, our thought processes seek causation.
 Stories aid that process.
 Anecdotes are much more powerful than data.
 They tell a story and envoke empathy.
 When visual information is presented sequentially, it also implies causation (former moving to the latter).
 Because we assume causation, intuitive products have visual characteristics and cues that deliberately lead the user in a step-by-step manner.
 One technique for guiding the sequence in which a user “reads” the product is to employ varying levels of contrast.
 Use the strongest contrast for the first piece of information, mid-level contrast for the second, light contrast for the third: